itstommi/Vocab/README.md

 <br>

 <div align="center">
 Displays a new vocabulary word everyday in your terminal using Python with Selenium.
-If you have questions, feel free to pm me on [Reddit](https://reddit.com/user/ImportantDesk) (Ignore my comments before 6/2/2020 as they are now outdated.
+If you have questions, feel free to message me on <a href="https://reddit.com/user/ImportantDesk">Reddit</a> (Ignore my comments before 6/2/2020 as they are now outdated.
 Everything you need to know is included below).
 </div>

 ## Preview